System-Specific and Module Studies

 System Specific Studies

-Testing an Integrated Medical and Resource Facilitation Intervention (MRFI): A Community-Based Pragmatic Clinical Trial (2017-2022)
+Testing an Integrated Medical and Resource Facilitation Intervention (MRFI): A Community-Based Pragmatic Clinical Trial (2017-2022) – Recruitment closed as of April 2021

 The system's immediate work in the Medical and Resource Facilitation Intervention After Traumatic Brain Injury (MRFI) clinical trial will capitalize on long-standing collaborations with the Minnesota Brain Injury Alliance and Minnesota Department of Health (MDH) in a community-based randomized pragmatic clinical trial.
 Unmet needs persist for individuals with TBI and their families related to making reliable and lasting connections to medical, social and community services after hospital-based care despite their repeated identification and large-scale efforts to address them.
 MRFI is supported by research evidence and previous experience and will address: